tariqhamid/oose/README.md

 * Implement CouchDB for cluster consistency
 * Scan content existence directly into CouchDB
 * Drop OOSE backed content existence system
+* Variable hash typing added the following ciphers are supported
+  * sha512
+  * sha384
+  * sha256
+  * sha224
+  * sha1
+  * md5
+* The new variable hashing system defaults to sha1 (to be backwards compatible) this can be changed in the configuration.

 ### 1.3.0